-Required: Yes, ONLY if [Redistribution] value is "Specific", otherwise it is optional information details, or where to find them.
+Required: Yes, ONLY if [Redistribution] value is "Specific", otherwise it is optional information then the user must include additional information on licensing details, or where to find them.
 Any text following the

 Description: Allows model creator to supply specific redistribution models verbatim.